What is a miscarriage?

 Miscarriage is more common than people realise.
-Up to 1 in 4 women will experience a miscarriage in their lifetime.
+Up to 1 in 5 women will experience a miscarriage in their lifetime.
 Many miscarriages are unreported and some go unnoticed as it happens so soon.
-Among women who know they are pregnant, it is estimated that 1 in 6 pregnancies end in miscarriage.

 What are the symptoms of miscarriage?

-As we still don’t always know why miscarriages happen it makes it very difficult to prevent them.
+We don’t always know why miscarriages happen, which makes it very difficult to prevent them.